ellis/roboliq/roboliq/tutorials/Commands.md

 * `[object2]: Plate` -- Plate identifier 2
 * `[site1]: Site` -- Location identifier for the centrifugation site of object1
 * `[site2]: Site` -- Location identifier for the centrifugation site of object2

+## equipment

+The `equipment` commands specify generic actions such as 'run' and 'open' that may apply to various types of equipment.

 ### equipment._run